Common Wood Repair Mistakes: Avoid These Pitfalls for Better Results

 6. Using Too Much Glue

-7. Rushing the Drying Process
+7. Rushing the Dry Time

 How to Ensure Long-Lasting Wood Repairs